dcmi/dctap-python/docs/glossary/index.rst

        A pattern **in an Application Profile** descriptive of how Properties are expected to be used in Instance Data.

    Shape
-       A set of Statement Constraints **in an Application Profile** that characterize Statements expected to be found in a Description.
+       A set of Statement Templates **in an Application Profile** that characterize Statements expected to be found in a Description.
 In the now-superseded `DCMI Abstract Model <https://www.dublincore.org/specifications/dublin-core/abstract-model/>`_ of 2007, these were called Description Templates.

    Statement
        A property-value pair **in Instance Data** used in a Description to make claims about an Entity.

-   Statement Constraint
+   Statement Template
        A pattern **in an Application Profile** descriptive of Statements expected to be found in Instance Data.

    URI